 - A1.
-Describe the essential scientific principles and methodology, including: electricity, circuit theory, properties of materials, fundamentals of mechanics, construction technology, and energy systems, necessary to underpin their education in Renewable Energy and Sustainable Technologies; - A2.
-Describe the basic mathematical principles necessary to underpin their education in Renewable Energy and Sustainable Technologies and to enable them to apply mathematical methods, tools, and notation in the analysis and solution of simple engineering problems.
+Describe the essential scientific principles and methodology, including: electricity, circuit theory, properties of materials, and fundamentals of mechanicals, necessary to underpin their education in electrical and electronic engineering; - A2.
+Describe the basic mathematical principles necessary to underpin their education in electrical and electronic engineering and to enable them to apply mathematical methods, tools, and notation in the analysis and solution of simple engineering problems.